sparanoid/almace-scaffolding/_posts/work/2012-07-26-tianjin-project-wef.md

 title: Tianjin Project &times; The World Economic Forum
 category: work
 tag: design
-excerpt: A Detailed Introduction to Municipality of Tianjin featured on World Economic Forum
+excerpt: A Detailed Introduction to Municipality of Tianjin featured on the World Economic Forum
 thumb: tianjin-project-wef.jpg
 ---